 Generally, cervical radiculopathy is caused by degenerative changes in the bones, ruptured disc, arthritis and injuries that pinch the nerve roots.

 A recurrent source of nerve root injury is degenerative disc disease.
 This results when a spinal disc weakens or wears out, resulting to the vertebral bones on top and under the disc to move out of its original place.
 This results to the top and bottom vertebral bones to touch, “pinching” the neighboring nerve roots.

 Another common cause of nerve root injury is called spinal stenosis.
-As the bones and joints of the spinal column degenerates or wears out, bony spurs forms around the degenerated bones and pushes inside the spinal canal and foramen space.
-This movement also create a painful pressure on the spinal cord and nerve roots.
+As the bones and joints of the spinal column degenerate or wear out, bony spurs form around the degenerated bones and pushed inside the spinal canal and foramen space.
+This movement also creates a painful pressure on the spinal cord and nerve roots.